big-owl/MySpringApplication/README.md

 ## Getting Started
 1. Use 'tomcatRun' or 'tomcatRunWar' gradle task to start a tomcat instance, and deploy to it.
 2. Either run [http://localhost:8080/application](http://localhost:8080/application) from the
-browser, or run 'Application.main()' from your IDE.
+browser, or run 'ClientTest' from your IDE.

 ## Next Steps
 - Migrate application to Java 9.